How does a Stairlift work?

 Can I get a grant for my Stairlift?

-Finally, one piece of good news is that most people are exempt from having to pay VAT on a Stairlift in their home, but not a commercial premises, especially so if you are over 60, chronically ill or disabled.
+Finally, one piece of good news is that most people are exempt from having to pay VAT on a Stairlift in their home, (but not commercial premises) especially so if you are over 60, chronically ill, or disabled.